pouyabey/IT-Support-Knowledge-Base/internet-access-single-user-issue/README.md

 - Network adapter problem

 ## Troubleshooting Steps
-1. Confirm the scope of the issue.
+1. Confirm that other devices on the same network can access the internet.
 2. Check physical connection or Wi-Fi connection.
 3. Test another website.
 4. Test with another browser.